-The following quantitative methods will be employed for all selected monitoring pools in the treatment (restored) and control (reference) sites; the same protocols must be used for the treatment and control pools to yield meaningful results.
-The purpose of quantitative sampling is to compare the restored pools to reference site to quantify the restoration success and determine, over time, the overall function of the restored vernal pool system compared to a naturally occurring system.
+The following quantitative methods will be employed for monitoring of selected pools in the treatment (restored) and control (reference) sites; the same protocols must be used for the treatment and control pools to yield meaningful results.
+The purpose of quantitative sampling is to compare the restored and control pools to quantify the restoration success and determine, over time, the overall function of the restored vernal pool system at the project mitigation site compared to a naturally occurring system.

-Quantitative monitoring of vernal pool flora will be taken along transects using the point intercept line transect sampling methods described in the California Native Plant Society's Field Sampling Protocol (Sawyer and Keeler-Wolf 1995), and at established photo points.
+Quantitative monitoring of vernal pool flora will be performed using the point intercept line transect sampling methods described in the California Native Plant Society's Field Sampling Protocol (Sawyer and Keeler-Wolf 1995), and at established photo points.

 These methods are suitable to determine the overall richness, density, and species distribution in vernal pools.

-For the Vista del Mar restoration project, at least two sentinel pools will be selected in each monitoring site (restoration and reference pools).
-In addition, two random pools will be selected each year.
-Within each pool, the vernal pool basin and periphery will be identified.
-Per the Vernal Pool Hydrogeomorphic Method Guidebook (Vernal Pool HGM, Bauder et al. 2009), the periphery is a 20-foot wide band of transitional habitat around the edge of the vernal pool basin; however, on the Otay Mesa, this band may much narrower.
-The edge of the vernal pool basins is the level of elevation of standing water at full capacity.
+For the Vista del Mar restoration project, at least two "sentinel" pools (i.e., pools that will be subject to permanent sampling over the duration of the monitoring period) will be selected in each monitoring site (i.e., one restoration pool and one reference pool).
+In addition, two random pools will be selected for sampling each year.
+Within each of the four pools, the vernal pool basin and periphery will be identified.
+Per the Vernal Pool Hydrogeomorphic Method (HGM) Guidebook (Bauder et al. 2009), the periphery is a 20-foot wide band of transitional and upland habitat around the edge of the vernal pool basin.
+The edges of the vernal pool basins are defined by the elevation of standing water at full capacity.
 The distinct basin edge may be characterized by an abrupt change in the presence or absence of algae and/or debris, vegetation, cobble density, or soil color over a very small distance (~10 cm in small pools to 1 m in large pools) around the majority of the pool perimeter; an indistinct edge does not show a contrast in these features over a small area (Bauder 2009).
 In addition, the deepest point of each monitoring pool will be permanently marked (in accordance with hydrological monitoring methods).

 One transect will be placed across the longest part of each pool basin.
-The transect tape will be extended along the deepest point of each vernal pool from the outer edge of the pool perimeters on either side of the pool.
-Each transect end and the point between periphery and basin would be recorded with a sub-meter accuracy Global Positioning System (GPS) unit.
+The transect tape will be extended across the deepest point of each vernal pool between the outer edges of the pool perimeter on either side of the pool.
+Each transect end point would be recorded with a sub-meter accuracy Global Positioning System (GPS) unit.